 - Design - Help students devise concrete, incremental, and achievable goals

 - Deliver - The students follows through on their plans.
 The advisor is there for them when they stumble, believing in them every step of the way and helping them continue to update and refine their dreams as they go.

 - Don’t Settle - The advisor challenges the student to proactively raise the student’s internal bar of self- expectations.

-This page contains links to more information about the advising process and the faculty advisor’s role as well as a toolbox that contains resources and forms for advising.
+This page contains links to more information about the advising process and the advisor’s role as well as a toolbox that contains resources and forms for advising.
 Announcements related to advising updates, training, and request for new advisors will be added so please refer to this page during peak advising times.

 - General Education Curriculum Requirements Matrix

 - General Education Course Inventory